A year of flux.

 Marketing is a growing field

 Our field is growing.
-According to the Bureau of Labor Statistics, the future holds a 9% increase in total number of marketing jobs in 2016.
-That’s right in line with the national average of all fields.
-But judging from the jump in pay, demand for marketing experts exceeds the supply.
+According to the Bureau of Labor Statistics, the future holds a 6% increase in total number of marketing jobs in 2021.
+That’s above the national average of all fields.
+The future is still bright for marketers.